Benjamin Franklin Bridge: 20th century

-The name was changed to "Benjamin Franklin Bridge" in 1955, as a second Delaware River suspension bridge connecting Philadelphia and New Jersey was under construction (Walt Whitman Bridge).
+The name was changed to "Benjamin Franklin Bridge" in 1955, since a second Delaware River suspension bridge connecting Philadelphia and New Jersey, the Walt Whitman Bridge, was under construction.

+21st century

 The bridge was closed to vehicles on July 1, 2001, to allow pedestrians to celebrate its 75th anniversary.

 Uses

 Rail

 The bridge originally included six vehicle lanes and two streetcar tracks on the main deck, with provision for a rapid transit track in each direction outboard of the deck's stiffening trusses, which rise above the deck rather than lie beneath it.
 The tracks were built to the nonstandard broad gauge of the Public Service Corporation of New Jersey's Camden streetcar system; the design called for the streetcars to cross the bridge from Camden to Philadelphia, enter an underground terminal beneath the bridge's west entrance plaza, and return to Camden via the opposite track.
 Streetcar stations were also built in the bridge's anchorages.
 None of the streetcar facilities were ever placed in service, as Public Service ran no cars across the bridge from its opening until the company abandoned its Camden streetcar system in 1932; after that, the tracks were removed, and the space was converted to vehicular lanes.

 The outer pair of rapid transit tracks went into service in 1936 with the opening of the Bridge Line subway connecting Broadway and City Hall in Camden with 8th and Market Streets in Philadelphia.
 The Bridge Line, extended to 16th and Locust in 1952, began carrying PATCO trains in 1969.
 Today, it carries the PATCO Speedline, which descends into tunnels on both sides of the bridge.
-Both, the Eastbound and Westbound railroad tracks and support structure were reconstructed from June 2014 and finished October 2014.
+The Eastbound and Westbound railroad tracks and support structures were reconstructed from June 2014 and finished in October 2014.

 Roads

 The bridge carries highways I-676 and US 30, but only the New Jersey section of the bridge carries I-676, as the section of the bridge approaches on the Pennsylvania side are not up to interstate highway standards, including at-grade traffic crossings.
 The Pennsylvania section of I-676 (which runs east–west, and not north–south as New Jersey's I-676 does) ends at the ramps to I-95.
-I-676 is signed across the bridge from both sides, however, to be less confusing to drivers.
+However, I-676 is signed across the bridge from both sides to be less confusing to drivers.
 Before the 1953 New Jersey state highway renumbering, New Jersey Route 25 (Route 25), Route 43, and Route 45 ended in the middle of the bridge, and I-76 was signed on the bridge until 1972, when it switched routings with I-676, which until then ran across the Walt Whitman Bridge.